Tech-Recruiter-Justin/Learn_JavaScript/README.md

 - use [ ] to access a character within the string
 - first character starts at 0

+#### String Template
+- use ` back-ticks to bracket string templates
+- use ${ } in a string to specify values evaluated as JavaScript NOT a string, methods can be used inside it

 ### 3. Boolean

 #### True/ False
 - JavaScript allows variables to switch data types i.e. from numbers to boolean

 ### 4. Null
+- "intentional absence of any value"
+- must be assigned
+- let variable = null;
+- JavaScript way of saying "there is nothing"

 ### 5. Undefined
+- variables that do not have an assigned value
+- let variable;
+- JavaScript way of saying "I don't know"

 ## Variables
 - holds a value which can be altered, used, and referred to